Generalitat de Catalunya: Current status

-After a number of attempts to invest a new president, Quim Torra became president on 17 May 2018, with Together for Catalonia and Republican Left of Catalonia votes in favor.

-On 22 May 2021, Pere Aragonès from the Republican Left of Catalonia was elected the 132nd president of the Generalitat.
+On 8 August 2024, Salvador Illa i Roca from the Socialists' Party of Catalonia was elected the 133rd president of the Generalitat following an agreement with the Republican Left of Catalonia and Comuns Sumar.

 Autonomous system of government

 The autonomous government consists of the Executive Council, the President and the Parliament.
 Some people wrongly apply this name only to the executive council (the cabinet of the autonomous government); however, Generalitat de Catalunya is the system of Catalan autonomous government as a whole.

 The region has gradually achieved a greater degree of autonomy since 1979.
 After Navarre and the Basque Country regions, Catalonia has the greatest level of self-government in Spain.
 When it is fully instated, the Generalitat holds exclusive and wide jurisdiction in various matters of culture, environment, communications, transportation, commerce, public safety and local governments.
 In many aspects relating to education, health and justice, the region shares jurisdiction with the Spanish government.

 One of the examples of Catalonia's degree of autonomy is its own police force, the Mossos d'Esquadra ("Auxiliary Force"), which has taken over most of the police functions in Catalonia which used to be served by the Civil Guard (Guardia Civil) and the Spanish National Police Corps.

 With few exceptions, most of the justice system is administered by national judicial institutions.
 The legal system is uniform throughout the Spanish state, with the exception of some parts of civil law – especially family, inheritance, and real estate law – that have traditionally been ruled by so-called foral law.
 The fields of civil law that are subject to autonomous legislation have been codified in the Civil Code of Catalonia (Codi civil de Catalunya) consisting of six books that have successively entered into force since 2003.

 Another institution stemming from the Catalan autonomy statute, but independent from the Generalitat in its check and balance functions, is the Síndic de Greuges (ombudsman) to address problems that may arise between private citizens or organizations and the Generalitat or local governments.